Case study

 Convenience retail fit-out is a well-defined specification category.
 The ceiling in a food retail environment serves a functional brief: clean, bright, maintainable and capable of integrating the full services grid at the individual tile level without creating conflict between services positions and the ceiling layout.

 The CO-OP convenience format uses a consistent specification across its store estate, and the contractor's role is to deliver that specification accurately within the shell: correct tile reference, correct grid dimension, correct perimeter detail, services positions agreed with the M&E contractor before installation.
+Partition walls, taping and jointing and fire curtains were delivered within the same programme, with sequencing agreed between Eastledge and the principal contractor before mobilisation.

 Suspended grid ceiling installation